onqtam/headjack/src/topics.md

 so much expressed opinions & views are left unanalyzed & unaggregated because they're in text - they have an ephemeral impact for a moment and then fade

+by increasing the amount of structured data we'd lower the amount of text that has to be checked for the rules - such as incitement of violence.
+Many freeform posts can be replaced by structured data

 > "Because we retain more of our information now than at any previous point in human history, it takes much more effort to delete or remove unwanted information than to accumulate it.
 This is the ultimate entropy cost of generating additional information" - [Wikipedia page about James Gleick's book "The Information: A History, a Theory, a Flood"](https://en.wikipedia.org/wiki/The_Information:_A_History,_a_Theory,_a_Flood#:~:text=because%20we%20retain%20more%20of%20our%20information%20now%20than%20at%20any%20previous%20point%20in%20human%20history%2C%20it%20takes%20much%20more%20effort%20to%20delete%20or%20remove%20unwanted%20information%20than%20to%20accumulate%20it.%20This%20is%20the%20ultimate%20entropy%20cost%20of%20generating%20additional%20information)

 ██████████████████████████████████████████████████████████████████████████████